 Terraces in the 20th arrondissement of Paris

-I already told you about this place in a dedicated article in 2018 and this summer I’m introducing you to their summer terrace.
-As a quick recap, Arkose Nation is a bouldering climbing gym that opened its doors at the beginning of 2017 near Nation.
-It is actually a brand that owns 19 establishments in 15 major cities.
-With a surface area of 1,000 m² with over 200 boulders and an eco-responsible dining area, Arkose Nation offers a unique concept combining sports activities and a living space, all with a very urban spirit.
+I had already mentioned this place in a dedicated article in 2018 and this summer I’m presenting their summer terrace.
+To give a quick recap, Arkose Nation is a bouldering climbing gym that opened its doors at the beginning of 2017 near Nation.
+And it is actually a brand that owns 19 establishments in 15 major cities.
+With an area of 1,000 m² with over 200 boulders and an eco-responsible dining area, Arkose Nation offers a unique concept combining sports activities and a living space, all in a very urban spirit.

-As for food, La Cantine is a restaurant and bar with local, mixed, healthy, and hearty cuisine.
-It offers seasonal dishes and artisanal drinks to highlight local producers who respect the earth and the produce, which allowed it to obtain the Ecotable Label.
-This small terrace installed in front of the establishment also serves very good local beers from the Oskare brewery, made just a few steps away.
+On the food side, la Cantine is a restaurant and bar with local, fusion, healthy, and hearty cuisine.
+It offers seasonal dishes and artisanal drinks to support local producers who respect the earth and the product, which allowed it to obtain the Ecotable Label.
+This small terrace set up in front of the establishment also serves very good local beers from the Oskare Brewery made just a few steps away.

 Tested in 2021 - Invitation